The COVID-19 pandemic is real. And really stressful.

 Bonus tip: Pet a dog.

-I add this as a bonus, because I know that not everyone has a dog.
-But if you do, pet them.
+I added this as a bonus because I know that not everyone has a dog.
+But if you do, pet them and encourage your teenager to connect and spend time with your dog.
 There is a lot of hard science that says petting a dog makes things happen in your brain that cause you to feel better.
-This is a go-to for me when I’m not feeling so great emotionally (you know, because counselors aren’t immune to feeling down, worrying, etc.).
+This is a go-to for me when I’m not feeling so great emotionally (because counselors aren’t immune to feeling down, worrying, etc).
 Like exercise, it doesn’t fix all of your problems.
-But it’s something to take your time, make cool things happen in your brain, and your dog is going to love it.
+But doing this makes cool things happen in your brain, and your dog is going to love it.
 You don’t have to stop at petting your dog.
 You can talk to them, too.
 Edge has been a great listener for me before.

 Ultimately, take care of each other.

-Begin Counseling for COVID-19 Related Anxiety and Adjustment in Franklin.
+Online Therapy in Tennessee for COVID-19 Related Anxiety and Adjustment: